miwgu/-FWK23S_AWJ_ChatApp/README.md

 - user5 Reiko  password:5

 ## Logic of Chat with Friend
-There is no logic for group-chat in frontend
+There is no logic for group-chat in frontend (It is possible to do group chat using this backend) Chat is just one by one with conversationId
-Chat is just one by one with conversationId
+Even if the friend deleted his/ har accont loggedIn user can send message to the user which deleted own account (There is no logic to delete conversationId in the backend)
 coversationId: Login user can generate conversionId when send invitation to other user (Friend)

 ### Invite a user(Friend) to chat